toledompm/devops-infrastructure/readme.md

 # DevOps Infrastructure

-This repository contains the infrastructure as code of [DevOps Culture project](https://github.com/toledompm/devops-culture) using Amazon Web Services (AWS) as cloud provider
+This repository contains the infrastructure as code of [DevOps Culture project](https://github.com/toledompm/devops-culture) using Amazon Web Services (AWS) as cloud provider.

 ## Modules